pedrodls/ipil-landing-template/README.md

-# school_template
+# High School template
-Building a template of some school with bootstrap!!!
+Building a responsive website using js, bootstrap and then!